morteng/aitools_server/README.md

 To use my native Unity-based front-end [Seth's AI Tools](https://github.com/SethRobinson/aitools_client), you need this running somewhere.

-* My legacy api (txt2img, img2img, interrogate) can be used simultaneously with the normal web interface, AND the new partially done official api feature
+* My legacy api (txt2img, img2img, interrogate, background removal, on demand nsfw checks) can be used simultaneously with the normal web interface, AND the new partially done official api feature
 * Just want the legacy api and don't care about my front end?
 Here's a [notebook](https://github.com/SethRobinson/aitools_server/blob/master/aitools/api_tester_jupyter_notebook.ipynb) showing how to use it directly
 * Also added a notebook showing how to use the new unfinished API [here](https://github.com/SethRobinson/aitools_server/blob/master/aitools/new_api_tester_jupyter_notebook.ipynb)